backupbrew/switchbrew/Services API.md

 ## RegisterService

-Takes a zero-padded service name encoded as an u64 integer, an u8 bool, and an u32 at the next word.
+Takes a zero-padded service name encoded as an u64 integer, an u8 bool, and an u32 (session count) at the next word.
 Returns a handle.

 ## UnregisterService